matty-r/urChat/README.md

 * Fixed bug where quitting from the server would result in an exception - it was trying to send information to the server that had already been removed.
 * Added saving of Window Bounds (X,Y,Width,Height)
 * Added save settings on exit
+* Added scrollpanes to Server options and client Options - also moved the Save Settings button

 =Update (20 DEC 14)